mui/mui-x/docs/data/date-pickers/validation/validation.md

 shouldDisableTime={(timeValue, view) => view === 'seconds' && timeValue >= 30};
 ```

-In the example below, the last quarter of each hour is not selectable.
+In the example below—the last quarter of each hour is not selectable.

 {{"demo": "TimeValidationShouldDisableTime.js", "defaultCodeOpen": false}}